 These accounts accept multiple currencies.
 They have been established and opened to receive transfers from international partners and donors in both foreign currency (U.S. dollars, euros, UK pounds) and hryvnias.

-- Follow this link to find details for the account to raise money for the Armed Forces of Ukraine.
+- National Bank of Ukraine account to raise money for the Armed Forces of Ukraine.

-- Follow this link to find details for the account to raise money for Humanitarian Assistance of Ukrainians.
+- National Bank of Ukraine account to raise money for Humanitarian Assistance of Ukrainians.

 NGO Come Back Alive